ToniMigliato/ToniMigliato/README.md

 ### Hi there 👋

 Hello!
 I am Toni from Brazil.
-Iam a data scientist
+I am a data scientist.